Future Shock – No More Mobile Phone Towers…

 In a few years, wireless telecom companies, large companies, and other users will be placing more and more these new technologies on lampposts, in stadiums and other surreptitious spots to help boost capacity and satiate the need for speed that Smartphone and tablet users have.

 These cells would also benefit the phone companies.
 The hardware cost is almost 10 times less than a conventional cell tower.
-Once installed they will only cater to a small area, thus, one big area that used to be covered by a large mobile tower, can now be split into several subsections, each covered by a small antenna.
+Once installed they will only cater to a small area, thus, one big area that used to be covered by a large mobile tower can now be split into several subsections, each covered by a small antenna.

-That way there would be no call drops or video buffering as smaller number of mobile phones would be fighting for the antenna’s attention.
+That way there would be no call drops or video buffering as a smaller number of mobile phones would be fighting for the antenna’s attention.
 These small antennas, called small cells, would provide flexibility and increased Quality of Service at an attractive cost.

 Implementing a small cell infrastructure is also more environmentally friendly as it will reduce the number of cell towers (maybe even eventually eliminate them) and it provides a cleaner signal with less power.